 Understanding Heel Pain

 Your heel is the back part of your foot.
 A band of tissue called the plantar fascia connects the heel bone to the bones in the ball of your foot.
 Nerves run from the heel up the inside of your ankle and into your leg.
-When you feel pain in the bottom of your heel, the plantar fascia is most likely inflamed.
-Overuse or excess body weight can cause the tissue to tear or pull away from the bone.
+When you feel pain in the bottom of your heel, the plantar fascia may be inflamed.
+Overuse, Achilles tightness, or excess body weight can cause the tissue to tear or pull away from the bone.
 Sometimes the inflamed plantar fascia also irritates a nerve, causing more pain.

 To prevent future heel pain, wear shoes with well-cushioned heels.
-And do exercises prescribed by your doctor to stretch the plantar fascia and the muscles in the lower leg.
+And do exercises prescribed by your healthcare provider to stretch the plantar fascia and the muscles in the lower leg.